Falling Forward: Making the Best of Failures and Setbacks in Business

 Every Day is a Day to Learn Something New

 It is perhaps the number one benefit you can reap from setbacks and failures – learning what works and what doesn’t.
 Sometimes the only way to succeed is to fail until you get it right.
 Ask yourself each day what you can learn from that day’s events, no matter how terrible they may be.
 Chances are you will find a lesson every day you examine up close.

 Accepting your failures and setbacks can be difficult, but you won’t be able to learn from them or live without regrets if you don’t accept their reality.
 Accepting the reality of your failures and setbacks can also bring relief, as you will acknowledge you have completed the cycle and can start again fresh and new.
 Every ending is a new beginning – and accepting the reality of your endings can help you refresh yourself for the new beginning awaiting you.

 You don’t have to take failure or setback in business laying down!
 Fight back!
 Figure out a way to work around it and make it work for you.
 Find a strategy for dealing with the setback or failure in a way that benefits instead of harms your business.
 Work out a system and sound it out to a group of trusted mentors to make sure it’s a logical way to deal with the issue.
 Be a victor; not a victim!

 Keep Your Eye on the Ball

-Determination is the most major key to turning your failures and setbacks into business assets.
-In my family we use the motto “Never give up; never surrender!” for school, work, household chores, personal problems, and any other difficult tasks.
+Strong determination is the most significant key to turning your failures and setbacks into business assets.
+In my family, we use the motto “Never give up; never surrender!” for school, work, household chores, personal problems, and any other demanding tasks.
 It acts as a reminder to us that no matter what happens, we only fail when we stop trying.
-That is the major key to falling forward – you will only fall if you allow yourself to.
+That is the primary key to falling forward – you will only drop if you allow yourself to.
 You CAN figure out a way to turn that fall into a step forward, just like a toddler does when he or she is learning to walk.
-It’s all up to you as to whether you are going to be a victim or a victor – you just must TRY.
+It’s all up to you as to whether you are going to be a victim or a victor – you must TRY.